Itimoto/Tower-of-Hanoi/README.md

 For a mind-melding journey through recursion
 >Enjoy!

-You may be wondering why I didn't export this as an executable.
+</br>You may be wondering why I didn't export this as an executable.
 I, too, wonder.
-</br>Y'See, I, midst the throes of a late-night figuring-out-how-to-make-rectangles-appear-on-the-screen-session that simply *couldn't* wait, decided that implementing a MouseHandler to click through the solver's steps would make the project take far too long just to try out the *main attraction*—namely, the *recursive solver*
+</br>Y'see: I, midst the throes of a late-night figuring-out-how-to-make-rectangles-appear-on-the-screen-session that simply *couldn't* wait, decided that implementing a MouseHandler to click through the solver's steps would make the project take far too long just to try out the *main attraction*—namely, the *recursive solver*

 # Fine, But How Does It *Solve?*
 A wise fella once said
 >I dunno

 I am not that wise fella; nor am I a wise fella.
 But y'know what?
 Let me give you a quick breakdown:

+You've got a Stack of Rings, yeah?

+There's more than 1 Ring, yeah? ('cause if there was